-Full and safe access was not available to the roof void area due to the presence of stored items.
+Full and safe access was not available to the roof void area due to stored items and restricted access.

-Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.
+Some areas of the external building fabric including some roof pitches/elevations were not fully or closely inspectable from the surrounding ground level, due to the confines of the site

-Wall panelling prevented accurate damp readings being taken.
+Wall and ceiling panelling prevented accurate damp readings being taken.